docwhat/itsalltext/TRANSLATING.md

 If you're comfortable with `git`, then you should know how this goes.
 If you're new to `git` but still want to use it, then I suggest reading github's guides at [help.github.com](https://help.github.com/).

+## Testing a translation

+There are several ways to do this.

+### Use rake

+If you have `ruby` installed and you're comfortable with it you can just do:

+1. `bundle install`
+2. `rake build`

+If you have a Mac, you can just use `rake install` to install the `.xpi`.

+If you are not on a Mac, you can just install the `.xpi` by hand.

+### Tell firefox to use your checked out version.

+Find your Firefox profile directory (e.g. `~/.mozilla/firefox/Profiles/`) and inside the profile you're currently using there should be an extensions folder.

+In the extensions folder, create a file named `itsalltext@docwhat.gerf.org`.
+The contents should be the path to `src` directory.

+For example, on my system the contens of this file is:

+    /Users/docwhat/Projects/itsalltext/src

+You have to restart firefox to have the changes take effect.

+### Replace the unpacked copy of itsalltext@docwhat.gerf.org with your translations.

+As above, find your profile directory.
+If you have *It's All Text!* already installed there should be a directory called `itsalltext@docwhat.gerf.org`.
+The contents of this folder are laid out just like the `src` directory.

+Just copy your translations in there and restart Firefox.

 ## A Completely new translation

 If you're a `git` user, just copy the `en-US` locale and use it for your starting point.
 Remind me it is a new locale so I remember to add